 WVDEP sponsoring dam owner education workshop

-The workshop, which will run from 8:30 a.m. to 4:30 p.m., is designed to provide practical information on topics of importance to anyone who owns or monitors a dam.
-Topics to be covered include: Dam Safety Act and rule; owner responsibilities and liabilities; basic terminology; causes of dam failures; emergency action plan guidance for dam monitors; maintenance problems and solutions; and remediation projects, hiring an engineer, costs.

-The early registration fee is $25.
+Early registration fee is $25.
 It will cost $35 at the door.
 As part of the registration fee, workshop participants will receive a CD-ROM with the presentations and other valuable resources.
-To register, or for more information, contact the WVDEP’s Anita Chapman at 866-568-6649, ext.
+To register, or for more information, contact the DEP’s Anita Chapman at 866-568-6649, ext.
 1006 or email Anita.R.Chapman@wv.gov.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.